CP1401/Practicals/prac_05/README.md

 10 11 12 13 14 15 16 17 18 19 20 totals: 165

-**Optional:** Add error-checking to ensure that the high value is actually higher than the low value.
+Now (only after this works) add error-checking to ensure that the high value is actually higher than the low value.

 ## All Together Now